Surumon/MC1710-SoHpack/README.md

 <h1>Shadow Pack of Hope</h1>
-Custome modpack for use by gaming clan <i>Shadows of Hope</i>, this pack has not received permission from individual mod creators in the Minecraft community.
+Custom modpack for use by gaming clan <i>Shadows of Hope</i>, this pack has not received permission from individual mod creators in the Minecraft community.
 We do not intend to redistribute or share this modpack with anyone outside of the <i>Shadows of Hope</i> community.
 We cannot be held responsible for any unwanted redistribution caused by the presence of this modpack on GitHub.

 Otherwise, have fun!